Creating Your First Agent

 From the Agent Overview, click the

-In the second half of the page, under Tools, add a new tool:
+In the second half of the page, under Tools, add a new tool of type

 - Tool action microflow: select the module in which the function microflows reside, then select the microflow called